JDNdeveloper/EZ-TCP-Messenger/README.md

 Make sure to have both `ezTCPapp.py` and `ezTCPlib.py` downloaded and in the same directory.

+It is best to start the app from commandline rather than in Python's IDLE.

 ##Example:
 Let's say that Bob at IP address 132.874.0.123 wants to talk to Kate at IP address 253.324.0.324.
-Bob starts up `ezTCPapp.py` and types the following:
+Bob starts up `./ezTCPapp.py` and types the following:

 `Enter your first name:` Bob

 `Enter target IP address:` 253.324.0.324

 `Enter target port:` 5005

 `Enter local port:` 5003

 `Waiting for remote connection...`

-Now on Kate's end, she starts `ezTCPapp.py` and types the following:
+Now on Kate's end, she starts `./ezTCPapp.py` and types the following:

 `Enter your first name:` Kate

 `Enter target IP address:` 132.874.0.123

 `Enter target port:` 5003

 `Enter local port:` 5005

 `Waiting for remote connection...`